kbmcconnell/PersonalPrivacyGuide/README.md

 - [unsustainable resource consumption](https://www.vox.com/climate/2024/3/28/24111721/climate-ai-tech-energy-demand-rising)
 - [generative AI uses more resources than task-specific tools](https://www.rwdigital.ca/blog/how-much-energy-do-google-search-and-chatgpt-use/)

-AI can be a useful tool to those with disabilities, so abandoning it entirely is not an option for everyone.
 When most people think of AI, they think of generative AI, but narrow AI has been around for years.
 Generative AI poses a large risk to privacy.
 [Here’s the difference](https://www.forbes.com/sites/bernardmarr/2023/07/24/the-difference-between-generative-ai-and-traditional-ai-an-easy-explanation-for-anyone/).
+Narrow AI can be a better solution in many cases over generative AI.

 What you can do to protect your privacy:
 - opt out of AI training